pedrosourem/av_test/README.md

     2. It is not possible to extract employee location based on geographical data, as there is no specific column or field available for this information.

+    3. Updated the dept_emp source table so all emp_no in the employees table matches with a department in the departments table.

 Plan of action to solve the bottlenecks:

-    - Analyze the current process for collecting and categorizing employee exit reasons and employee geographical location.
+    - Analyze the current process for collecting employee exit reasons, employee geographical location, and data in the dept_emp table.
     - Update the current process to collect and include the missing columns.
+    - Update dept_emp table.